Rivers of Paradise: Islam

 Similarly to Judaism, Islam treats the rivers of Paradise (anhār al-janna) as carrying the honey, milk, water, and wine (cf. Q 47:15).
 However, Hosseinizadeh remarks that these are not the same rivers as in the Bible, since there are four types of rivers, not four rivers in this verse.
 Furthermore, there are more types discussed elsewhere in Quran (cf. Q 76:5-6 and Salsabil in Q 76:17-18), so there is no significant relationship between the biblical rivers of Paradise and the ones in Quran.

 Quran uses an expression "underneath them" that had been explained as rivers flowing underneath the trees in the gardens and the chambers of paradise dwellers.

 The four rivers similar to the ones in Genesis can be found in hadiths.
-A hadith from Prophet Muhammad reports that four rivers emerge from heaven: Euphrates, Nile, Sayhān and Jayhān; Hosseinizadeh stresses that the latter two are not necessarily Sayhūn (Syr Daria) and Jayhūn (Amu Daria).
-In a hadith narrated by Ibn Abbas Tigris is also included into the rivers of Paradise, Sayhūn is identified as Hinds, Jayhūn as Balkh.
+A hadith from Muhammad reports that four rivers emerge from heaven: Euphrates, Nile, Sayhān and Jayhān; Hosseinizadeh stresses that the latter two are not necessarily Sayhūn (Syr Daria) and Jayhūn (Amu Daria).
+In a hadith narrated by Ibn Abbas Tigris is also included into the rivers of Paradise, Sayhān is identified as Indus, Jayhān as Balkh.

 In the hadith of Mi'raj Muhammad witnesses four rivers of water, milk, wine and honey flowing from the base of the Sidrat al-Muntaha tree.

 Hunt draws parallels between the rivers of Paradise and the Persian Charbagh garden design.